ThomasBuzer/Master_thesis/README.md

 contains the traces and labels for single weight attack on the least significant byte of the weight. basically a copy of the previous one with different data.
 The labels are directly the value of the weights.

+## On The ZCU104 board

+on the board can be found both the applications that run the DPU and the .xmodel files.
+All of these are stored  in the target_zcu104 folder.
+In the same folder are stored **the trigger_up.sh** and **trigger_down.sh** scripts which control the trigger signal.
+All these applications can be found in the [zcu104](zcu104) folder.